What is the problem with B Flat 3 & B Flat 4 and Handpans?

 - It cleans up Bb4 as well as many other frequencies of wave interference.

-- Another pro of using magnets in particular is how the bottle baffles can be easily moved for tuning.
+- Another pro of using magnets in particular is how the baffles can be easily moved during tuning and tune ups.

 - There is very little if any muffling.